 It is inevitable that both hardware and software become less capable of handling things in the long run.
 For software, constant updates can keep things ticking along nicely.
 Hardware is a different matter.
 Replacing components is usually costly, and so most people are stuck with their rig until they get another.

-The good news is Auslogics BoostSpeed is here to aid everyone to have a computer free of speed and performance issues in Windows 10 and other versions of the OS.
+The good news is Auslogics BoostSpeed is here to aid everyone to have a computer free of speed and performance issues in Windows.
 It uses industry-leading techniques developed by the Auslogics team to easily dispose of items that adversely affect the ability of the computer to perform at optimum levels.